Srihari-tech21/E-Commers-Website/README.md

-# ShopEase - Professional E-Commerce Application
+# SportsHub - Professional E-Commerce Application

 A full-stack e-commerce application built with MongoDB, Node.js, and React with modern UI components.